DHI Grant Writing Service

 - Costings.
 The Faculty’s Research Support Officers can help you with this.

 - External Partners.
 The DHI has collaborated with over 50 non-academic partners in its time.
-We can approach new organisations if you have never worked with them before, and organise letters of support if needed.
+We can approach new organisations if you have never worked with them before.

 Drafts of all of the above are produced for you to approve and revise.
-For example, when writing the Methodology section in the Case for Support we will talk through with you what your methods are (typically a combination of digital and non-digital), prepare a draft text for this section, and then hand it back to you for further refinement.
+For example, when writing your project’s methodology we will talk through with you what your methods are (typically a combination of digital and non-digital), prepare a draft text for this section, and then hand it back to you for further refinement.

 Of course, if you want to do all the writing yourself and you just need a critical friend to review your drafts, we can do that as well.

-This might seem an unusual hands-on approach for a technical partner, but 25 years and over 100 projects later, we know that this approach works.
+This might seem an unusual hands-on approach for a technical partner, but nearly 30 years and over 100 projects later, we have learnt a lot about how best to communicate research ideas.

 How do I access the service?